2077v2/Goblet/README.md

 - [Yennefer Face Model ](https://www.nexusmods.com/hogwartslegacy/mods/821?tab=description)(Choose Face #01 to use this face)
 - [Custom female face14 model ](https://www.nexusmods.com/hogwartslegacy/mods/350?tab=files)(Choose Face #14 to use this face)
-- You can choose from 11 diffrent other faces from characters in the game.

 ### **[HAIR](https://)**